crowaltz24/NLP_EMOTIONALDRIFT/README.md

 # PROJECT: Emotional Drift Analyzer in Long Text

 This program analyzes how emotions change over time in long text like movie scripts, diaries, or stories.
+A detailed conceptual explanation is provided in `Explanation.md`.

 For CSA4028: Natural Language Processing.